PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dq.rst

     Set an array of tags into the DNSQuestion object.

     :param table tags: A table of tags, using strings as keys and values

+  .. method:: DNSQuestion:setTrailingData(bytes) -> bool

+    .. versionadded:: >1.3.2

+    Set the data following the DNS message, overwriting anything already present.

+    :param table bytes: The new data as a list of 8-bit integers
+    :returns: true if the operation succeeded, false otherwise

 .. _DNSResponse: